S7lkr/Tic-Tac-Toe/README.md

     liveServer.settings.port: 8000,
 }
 ```
-Now app will be working on this particular port.
+Now this particular app will be working on this particular port.
+I recommend leaving it on 5500 (default).